MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/adx-patient-monitoring.md

 related: ""
 order: 2
 ---
-## About this Solution Accelerator
+## About this Accelerator

-More information coming soon about the ADX Patient Monitoring Solution Accelerator
+More information coming soon about the ADX Patient Monitoring Accelerator